 More googling the name “Lady Evelyn” led to another candidate – Evelyn Byng, Viscountess Byng of Vimy, a former Viceregal Consort of Canada.”
 Lady Evelyn Byng, the wife of one of Canada’s Governors-General, the one who served from 1921 to 1926.
 [Note: she is the Lady Byng who donated a trophy to the NHL in 1925 to be awarded to the most gentlemanly player each year.]

 This Evelyn was born Marie Evelyn Moreton in 1870 and married Lord Byng in 1902.
-Since Bell named the lake Lady Evelyn as early as 1888 and maps from 1900 already show the name in use, could Bell really have been thinking of this Evelyn when he made the choice?
+Since Bell named the lake Lady Evelyn as early as 1888 and maps from 1900 already show the name in use, could Bell really have thought of this Evelyn when he made the choice?
 She was 33 years from coming to Canada as the wife of a Governor-General!

-However, from the late 1870s when the Marquis of Lorne was the G-G of Canada, Marie Evelyn Moreton’s father had served as the comptroller at the official residence, Rideau Hall.
+However, from the late 1870s, when the Marquis of Lorne was the G-G of Canada, Marie Evelyn Moreton’s father had served as the comptroller at the official residence, Rideau Hall.
 She would have been between eight and thirteen years old during her father’s tenure in Ottawa.
-If Option #1 is unlikely then even more so is that Bell would name the lake after the pre-teen daughter of an employee of the Governor-General five years after her family returned to England from their Canada service.
+If Option #1 is unlikely, then even more so is that Bell would name the lake after the pre-teen daughter of an employee of the Governor-General five years after her family returned to England from their Canada service.

 Option #3: Lady Evelyn Selina Louisa Ward (Crichton)